© Denzil Green

 The 15th of April is Glazed Ham Day.

 You usually only get to glaze a ham on high holidays such as Christmas and Easter, when the pressure is on: there’s 19 other things to juggle in the kitchen, but everyone is going to be inspecting the glazed ham the minute it hits the table.

-Today allows you to glaze a ham in peace, and to enjoy taking your time doing it, without having to resort to swigs of kitchen gin just to get you through the stress.
-Try a new glaze, or try one from the past that you still know you can get right, if only you had the time to focus.
+Today allows you to glaze a ham in peace, and to enjoy taking your time doing it, without having to resort to swigs of kitchen-grade gin just to get you through the stress.
+Try a new glaze, or try one from the past that you still know you could get right, if only you had the time to focus.
 Plan just two simple veggies to go with it all, so that your glaze will really be the star of the day.

 (If you’re in America and are facing today’s tax-filing deadline of midnight, though, keep that gin handy.)